 - About agents

 - CVMCluster agent

 - CVMVxconfigd agent

-- CVMVoIDg agent
+- CVMVolDg agent

 - CFSMount agent

 - CFSfsckd agent

-- PrivNIC agent

-- MultiPrivNIC agent

 - CSSD agent

 - VCS agents for Oracle

 - CRSResource agent

 About agents

 An agent is defined as a process that starts, stops, and monitors all configured resources of a type, and reports their status to Cluster Server (VCS).
 Agents have both entry points and attributes.
 Entry points are also known as agent functions and are referred to as "agent functions" throughout the document.